 Now that Google is focusing on the technical side of user experience, it doesn’t mean that they will pay less attention to content quality.

-So far the E-A-T qualities of a page were judged by real people and not Artificial Intelligence (AI), which made data processing time-consuming and impossible to be applied as a top-ranking factor in mass-search.
-But Google has been working hard on their machine learning technology and has been going to lengths to ensure the precision of search results and quality of user experience online.
-This leads us to believe that it won’t be long before AI gets more involved in the quality assessment of a page’s content.
+Google has been working hard on their machine learning technology and has been going to lengths to ensure the precision of search results and quality of user experience online.
+This leads us to believe that it won’t be long before AI gets even more advanced and accurate in the quality assessment of a page’s content.

 Outside the YMYL circles, the rules still apply but with certain modifications to fit different business profiles and industry specifics.